EugeneWalk244/release-eugenewalk/README.md

 ---

 > [!TIP]
-> Anti-cheats cannot detect our cheat.
+> Anti-cheats (VAC, FACEIT, ESEA, BATTLEYE, EAC and many others) cannot detect our cheat.
 Most importantly: the program is completely safe for your Windows system.